-Coatings can be applied by brush, roller or spray.
-Check with your coating supplier for the recommended method to suit the application conditions for your project.
-Ensure adequate coating is applied as per the directions of the paint or stain supplier's data sheets.
+Check with your coating's manufacturer for the recommended preparation and application method to suit the conditions for your project.
+Ensure an adequate coating is applied as per the directions of the paint or stain manufacturer's data sheets.

-CoreClad® must be coated within 3 months of installation.
-However, the sooner you paint or stain CoreClad® the better the performance of the applied coating system.
-Paint manufacturers recommend not to leave bare timber for more than 4 weeks before painting or staining as weathering damage can occur, which is detrimental to the sheet and performance of the applied coating.
+CoreClad must be coated within 3 months of installation.
+Paint manufacturers recommend not leaving bare timber for more than 4 weeks before painting or staining.
+Ensure the panel is dry before applying the priming coat and within the temperature and moisture content parameters recommended by the paint manufacturer.